Survive the Summer: Promotion

 On 2 September 2017, Azalea posted a snippet of a new song on Twitter with the hashtag "#STS".
 On 7 November, she officially cancelled Digital Distortion and announced she would release a new project titled Surviving the Summer, after severe creative differences.
 She also revealed that the album would be released by a new label and new management, following her departure from Def Jam.
 On 10 December, Azalea posted two new snippets of a song from the album.
 On 2 February 2018, "Savior" featuring American rapper Quavo was released as the lead single from the album, but was later cut from the tracklist and turned into a buzz single.
 On 27 April, Azalea announced Surviving the Summer would be a visual extended play instead of an album, which means that every song of it will be accompanied by visuals.
 Originally set to be released on 2 June before switching to 30 June and then to 6 July, Azalea announced on 8 June that the EP was pushed back again to 3 August.
 According to her, the release date was postponed because her "record label, Island Records, is changing presidents," and that she has "to allow time for everyone in the company to re-organise".
 On 6 July, the album was made available for pre-order as Survive the Summer, along with the release of the lead single "Kream" featuring American rapper Tyga and the promotional single "Tokyo Snow Trip".

 In attempt to further promote the EP, Azalea planned a 21-city North American Bad Girls Tour at the end of 2018 with support from Cupcakke and Megan Thee Stallion.
 Initially, CupcakKe announced in October 2018 via Twitter she would no longer be a part of the tour due to the management of the tour paying her $30,000 of the intended $330,000 she was originally promised.
 Cupcakke further explained the disorganization of the tour, and stated it did not have to do with Iggy Azalea, but her management.
-Live Nation announced days after the tour was cancelled due to "unforeseen circumstances", and Ticketmaster refunded tickets.
+Live Nation announced days after the tour was cancelled and Ticketmaster refunded tickets.